yitaozh/yitaozh.github.io/source/_posts/What-concerns-me-2023-07WK2.md

 #### Short term

 1. I should speak more for the acc-fwding project.
+1. I need to learn from the  STJE failure.
 1. 8:45 is a good get-up time.
     - I need 15 minutes for the morning shower
     - I need 15 minutes for the breakfast